 Children's Internet Protection ActPublic schools that receive E-rate reimbursement for part or all of their telecommunications are subject to FCC guidelines and must be in compliance with the Children's Internet Protection Act.
 (CIPA).
-Here is information from the FCC CIPA website
+To learn the basics of CIPA, go to:

 - Read and follow the directions on the "Access Denied" screen if a website is blocked.
 Choose the "submit it for review" option.

-- Call the BISD Technology Help Desk at 206-780-1668 or submit a Help Desk ticket explaining the issue.
+- Staff can call the BISD Technology Help Desk at 206-780-1668 or submit a Help Desk ticket.